Skip to main content

 New Researcher Achievement Award

-The primary goal of the annual New Researcher Achievement Award is the recognition of an individual faculty member whose research during the pre-tenure period is acknowledged as outstanding, and has brought credit to Smith School of Business.
-Receipt of this award will encourage ongoing research that will continue to appear in high quality academic publications.
+The primary goal of the annual New Researcher Achievement Award is the recognition of faculty members whose research during the pre-tenure period is acknowledged as outstanding, and has brought credit to Smith School of Business.
+Receipts of this award will encourage ongoing research that will continue to appear in high quality academic publications.

 Award for Research Excellence